How Mid-Year Coverage Changes Impact HSA Contribution Limits

 Full Contribution Rule

 Under the “Full Contribution Rule” (IRS Notice 2008-52, published in IRB 2008-25, page 1166), the annual contribution limit for an HSA can increase, but not decrease, due to a change in coverage status.
-The rule provides that an HSA-eligible individual experiencing a mid-year coverage change will have the new annual contribution limit determined by whichever of the following two options results in the highest amount:
+HSA-eligible individuals experiencing a mid-year coverage change will have their new annual contribution limits determined by whichever of the following two options results in the highest amount:

 • Option 1: The annual contribution limit is based on actual HDHP coverage (individual or family) for each month of the tax year, calculated monthly, added together, and then divided by 12 to determine the annual limit.